 Patient Feedback: A Quality Improvement Study in Outpatient Settings

-Quality improvement (Ql) methods are a cornerstone of business and healthcare management throughout the United States yet there have been few studies of Ql interventions in addiction treatment settings.
-Investigators at the University of Pennsylvania and New York University School of Medicine are testing the effectiveness of one Ql system - Patient Feedback (PF) - at increasing outpatient group therapy attendance and self-reported reductions in drug and alcohol use.
-The feasibility and acceptability of PF was established in a six-site study conducted within the National Drug Abuse Treatment Clinical Trials Network.
+Quality improvement (QI) methods are a cornerstone of business and healthcare management throughout the United States, yet there have been few studies of QI interventions in addiction treatment settings.
+Investigators at the University of Pennsylvania and New York University School of Medicine tested the effectiveness of one QI system, Patient Feedback (PF), in increasing outpatient group therapy attendance and self-reported reductions in drug and alcohol use.
+The feasibility and acceptability of PF was initially established in a six-site study conducted within the National Drug Abuse Treatment Clinical Trials Network.
+The feasibility study was then followed by the study described below.

 Study Design and Rationale

-In the current study, 32 community-based outpatient treatment programs in the New York and Philadelphia areas, involving approximately 250 clinicians, will be randomly assigned to PF, or usual clinic practices.
-In the PF condition, every week for 12 weeks clinic patients are invited to complete a 12-item, self-administered survey in which they rate therapeutic alliance and treatment satisfaction, and report past week substance use.
-These anonymous surveys are faxed by clinic staff to a University of Pennsylvania data center where a custom software application converts the surveys into feedback reports and posts them to a password protected website.
-Clinicians then access their caseload feedback reports and aggregated reports for the whole clinic; supervisors can only access the aggregated clinic reports.
-On a monthly basis staff meet as a team to review the feedback reports and develop Ql plans intended to yield improvements in select Ql indicators.
+In the current study, 20 community-based outpatient treatment programs in the New York and Philadelphia areas, involving approximately 118 clinicians, were randomly assigned to PF or usual clinic practices.
+In the PF condition, patients were invited to complete a 12-item, self-administered survey in which they rated therapeutic alliance and treatment satisfaction, and reported substance use in the past week across 12 weeks of treatment.
+Ten clinics received 12 weeks of the Patient Feedback performance improvement intervention and ten clinics received no intervention during the 12 weeks.
+Over 1500 patients provided anonymous ratings of therapeutic alliance, treatment satisfaction, and drug/alcohol use.
+These anonymous surveys were faxed by clinic staff to a University of Pennsylvania data center where a custom software application converted the surveys into feedback reports and posted them to a password protected website.
+Clinicians then accessed their caseload feedback reports and aggregated reports for the whole clinic; supervisors were only able to access the aggregated clinic reports.
+Clinic staff met monthly as a team to review the feedback reports and develop QI plans intended to yield improvements on select QI indicators.
 Organizations may share their feedback reports with funding sources, regulatory agencies, policy makers, and other stakeholders.
 This centralized, semi-automated feedback system eases fulfillment of accreditation requirements and as such, reduces the cost of clinic operations.

 This study is CLOSED to recruitment.